yafshar/kim_commands/kim_commands.rst

    kim_property modify 2 key basis-atom-coordinates source-value 3 1:3 0.5 0.0 0.5
    kim_property modify 2 key basis-atom-coordinates source-value 4 1:3 0.0 0.5 0.5

+where the first index is a fixed integer and the second index is a range of elements.
 It can also be done with the range of indices in the first direction as it is shown below:

 .. parsed-literal::